-Interested in connecting with Converse alumnae in your area?
+Interested in connecting with Converse alumni in your area?
 Converse Chapters are currently forming across the Southeast!

 Converse is forming or renewing chapters in: Charleston, Greenville, Midlands/Greater Columbia, and Spartanburg, SC; Atlanta, GA; Charlotte and Raleigh, NC; Birmingham, AL; Jacksonville, FL; and Washington, DC.
 Chapters in other areas are also encouraged.
 If you are interested in joining the effort, please email firstname.lastname@example.org.

-Check out the chapter structure guidelines from the Alumnae Office below and then make plans to join in or help launch your own chapter!
+Check out the chapter structure guidelines from the Alumni Office below and then make plans to join in or help launch your own chapter!

 - Co-Chair – 2-year term